Airlift-Framework/airlift-framework.github.com/_posts/manual/0100-01-01-getting_started.md

 As defined by Roy Fielding, Representational State Transfer (REST) is an "architectural style for distributed hypermedia systems" (2000).
 Restful web applications feature scalability of component interactions, generality of interfaces, independent deployment of components, and intermediary components to reduce interaction latency, enforce security, and encapsulate legacy systems.
 Rest-style architectures generally consist of clients and servers, where clients send request to the server and the server answers with a response.
 Rest is a predominant web API design model.

 Airlift supports the development of restful web applications.
 It implements the HTTP request methods, GET, POST, PUT, DELETE, and COLLECT, which are used for requests.
 Requests and responses are built around the transfer of representations and resources.
 Resources are addressable objects, like files and documents, and a resource's representation is documentation that captures the current or intended state of a resource.
 Resources are the center of Airlift application development.
 In Airlift, each resource is represented as a simple JavaScript object.
 Airlift provides many restful functions for manipulating these resources in the server side of web applications.

-\[Image to come: Illustration of Airlift with client-server structure.\]

 ## Conclusion